 This 4-day training course will help you learn how to:

-- Draft top-level technical documents, such as instruction manuals, white papers, report writing, etc.
+- Draft top-level technical documents, such as instruction manuals, white papers, business reports, etc.

 - Leverage visuals to augment your technical content

 - Better understand the requirements of your target audience

 - Collect your thoughts and structure your sentences so that they’re easy to comprehend

 As of now, the training costs $2,990 (or $2,659 for Government employees) and has designated time-slots.

 It can also be tailored to a team of professionals as part of an in-house training program.

 For more information, you can check out the FAQs section on the main page.

 TechWriter-Certification is a learning platform with accredited courses designed only for technical communication.